 - The pores of concrete need to be cleaned and then opened.
 Proper degreasing followed by profiling the concrete using chemical etching, grinding, or shot blasting will prepare the floor for receiving epoxy.
 Chemical etching without neutralizing will leave your floor without being in the pH neutral range. - Residue removal is not achieved with shop-vacs.
 The profiling will leave a concrete dust in the pores (if shot blasted or grinding was done) and chemical etching can leave a "caking" of the pores (concrete dust plus wet neutralizer).
 Without this being vacuumed using a concrete vacuum or where permissible power-washed, the coating will not fully bind to the concrete and will be compromised by binding to the dust. - Delamination from improper floor prep and also having moisture vapor being trapped under its non-breathable surface.
 Emitting less than 2psi of moisture vapor is ideal for epoxy adhesion as 4psi is often the upper tolerance for coating lifting-delamination.
-Granicrete's MVEP (Moisture Vapor Epoxy Primer) is proven to reduce moisture vapor from 15psi down to 1-2psi. - Checking the floor for moisture and alkalinity is equally important. pH neutral floors are ideal for epoxy adhesion.
-High alkalinity can produce a whitening of the concrete, often evidence as so, and this must be resolved.
-Granicrete's EFF-Blocker is excellent to seal efflorescence and prevent from continued leaching into coatings above.

-The added cost of these prevention steps in both time and materials is one you wish to advise your clients.
+Granicrete's MVR-9 (Moisture Vapor Resistant up to 9lbs and MVEP-15 (Moisture Vapor Epoxy Primer vapor resistant to 15lbs) are proven to reduce moisture vapor to ensure adhesion and resist delamination. - Checking the floor for moisture and alkalinity is equally important. pH neutral floors are ideal for epoxy adhesion.
+High alkalinity can produce a whitening of the concrete, often evidence as so, and this must be resolved. - The added cost of these prevention steps in both time and materials is one you wish to advise your clients.
 Both you and your client will enjoy the peace of mind that comes from proper floor preparation.
 Ultimately it is your responsibility to diagnose and resolve moisture issues in concrete before you apply any coating.